binay047/Bromium-adsorption-on-1H-Tc2C-DFT-superconductivity/README.md

 ## 1. Build adsorption structures

 ### Theory
-Adatom adsorption on a 2D monolayer can occupy several inequivalent high-symmetry sites — directly above a metal atom ("top"), above the non-metal atom, or in a "bridge" position between two neighboring atoms — and the energetically preferred site is not known a priori; it must be determined by comparing total energies.
+Adsorption on a 2D monolayer can occupy several inequivalent high-symmetry sites — directly above a metal atom ("top"), above the non-metal atom, or in a "bridge" position between two neighboring atoms — and the energetically preferred site is not known a priori; it must be determined by comparing total energies.
 The most stable configuration is the global minimum of

 $$
 E_{\text{ads}} = E_{\text{total}}(\text{site})